 Don’t hesitate, this post will help you to comprehend the types of oven-safe glass and the correct ways to use them in the oven safely without being broken.

-Can you put glass in the oven?
-Yes, all types of glass are oven-safe particularly Pyrex, Borosilicate, Anchor Hocking and Corningware.
-But some potential factors such as using sudden temperature shifts, thermal shocks and extremely high temperature can cause your glass to break.
+Can you put the glass in the oven?
+Yes, all types of glass are oven-safe particularly Pyrex, Borosilicate, Anchor Hocking, and Corningware.
+But some potential factors such as using sudden temperature shifts, thermal shocks, and extremely high temperatures can cause your glass to break.

 You can keep your glass from shattering and conserve your food from wastage by using the perfect oven-safe glass at moderate temperatures, avoiding sudden temperature shocks.